pocha/terminal-codelearn/README.md

 Server to Client ping delay = 98.9 ms

+Each message sent to the server was the 'whoami' command of which the server returned the output.

 ##Single Client#
 The graph below shows the client side delay measured when a single client is connected to the server.